 How to incorporate a retinoid into your routine?

 Since some retinoids get deactivated by light, you'll want to apply your retinoid before bed and not in the morning.
-While this isn't going to be true for all retinoids, and depending on a few factors, it's just a safer bet to add a retinoid to your nightly routine.
+While this isn't going to be true for all retinoids, it's just a safer bet to add a retinoid to your nightly routine.

-After washing your skin, while your face is still a little damp, apply a pea-sized amount of the retinoid.
+After washing your skin, while your face is still a little damp, apply a dime-sized amount of the retinoid.
 Then apply your moisturizer on top of that.